pianistprogrammer/auto-complete-ai/README.md

 - Auto-complete suggestions are integrated directly into the same text input, making the user experience seamless.
 - The input field dynamically adjusts its width to be twice the width of the `<h1>` text for consistency.

-## Demo

-Visit [your live demo URL] to see the auto-complete feature in action.

 ## Installation